 Ecological site concept

-The Clayey Bottomland site is very deep with clay surface textures occurring on flood plains.
+The Clayey Bottomland site has very deep, clayey surface textured soils that occur on flood plains.
 The areas can be flooded and ponded for lengthy durations throughout the year.
+This site is not similar in soils, landscape positions or vegetation to any other sites in MLRA 150A.

 Table 1.
 Dominant plant species